MicrosoftDocs/sql-docs/docs/relational-databases/spatial/spatial-data-types-overview.md

 -   [GeometryCollection](../../relational-databases/spatial/geometrycollection.md)

 ##  <a name="differences"></a> Differences Between the geometry and geography Data Types
-The two types of spatial data often behave quite similarly, but there are some key differences in how the data is stored and manipulated.
+The two types of spatial data often behave similarly, but there are some key differences in how the data is stored and manipulated.

 ### How connecting edges are defined
 The defining data for **LineString** and **Polygon** types are vertices only.
 The connecting edge between two vertices in a geometry type is a straight line.
 However, the connecting edge between two vertices in a geography type is a short great elliptic arc between the two vertices.
 A great ellipse is the intersection of the ellipsoid with a plane through its center and a great elliptic arc is an arc segment on the great ellipse.